Manufacturer: Motorola

 Battery: 400 mAh

-That’s a huge step up over the last watch.
-This is a fast beast and the display is beautiful.
-The 46mm version is the way to go and the $50-100 jump in price is well worth it if you factor in the extra day of battery life.
-I can actually use ambient mode with this watch and it can lose more than a day, I could not do that with the first-gen watch.
-While the watch is the same software-wise (there are no new features) just having it perfected is worth the price to me.
-I don’t really have any complaints with this one as all my issues were resolved from the last watch.
+That’s a huge step up from the last watch.
+This is a fast beast, and the display is beautiful.
+The 46mm version is the way to go, and the $50–100 jump in price is well worth it if you factor in the extra day of battery life.
+I can actually use ambient mode with this watch, and it can last more than a day.
+I could not do that with the first-gen watch.
+While the watch is the same software-wise (there are no new features), just having it perfected is worth the price to me.
+I don’t really have any complaints with this one, as all my issues were resolved on the last watch.

 With that said the biggest issue is the price.
 Starting at $300 this is a premium and high-end watch that is the only one that can beat Apple in terms of style (which the Apple Watch is ugly) and usability.
 If you hated the first-gen watch I suggest coming back as everything is fixed.